Photo © April Pedersen Santinon

 Italian cyclists aren't into projecting an image or broadcasting their membership in the cycling fraternity.
 This form of "self-expression" is just not part of the Italian character or culture.
 Besides, no one cares if you're a cyclist anyway-- there are thousands of others, everywhere you look!
 Therefore you won't see cars displaying cycling-related stickers, folks wearing cycling t-shirts, neckties, or bike chain bracelets, nor using bicycle-shaped pizza cutters, Christmas tree ornaments, or similar gadgets and do-dads, nor sporting Campagnolo tattoos (Italians are more likely to use Shimano or SRAM components, anyway).
 Cycling is as commonplace as baseball and basketball are in the US.
 It is not an exotic sport from a faraway land.
 Campagnolo is just a local manufacturer of bike parts, not cult objects inspiring veneration.
 That flashy jersey on a passing rider might be advertising nothing more glamorous than a local muffler shop or beauty salon.
 Romance is in the eye of the beholder.

 Visiting Americans are often surprised to see so few "serious" women riders about.
 To understand why, we must know a little about the development of cycling here, and to be cognizant of differing cultural concepts of femininity.
 Until the 60's, Italy was not a wealthy nation, and the Veneto was just another poor region.
 Bicycles were used primarily for transportation.
 People worked hard and had neither the energy nor the free time to engage in recreational cycling as we know it today.
 A Sunday spin with one's family or sweetheart was as far as it went.
-Of course there were those relatively few hardy and intrepid souls who competed in what was even a more rough, grueling, and gritty sport than it is today: bikes without gears, dirt roads, and no mechanical or feeding support to speak of.
+Of course there were those relatively few hardy and intrepid souls who competed in what was even a more rough, grueling, and gritty sport than it is today: bikes without gears, unpaved roads, and no mechanical or feeding support to speak of.
 It was certainly not a sport for women (although there was one who competed in a long-ago Giro d'Italia).
 As cycling as a pastime gained popularity, women still did not take to it.
-It was considered a male-- and decidely unfeminine--sport, and most women just weren't interested in doing it, any more than an American woman would want to play tackle football.
+It was considered a male-- and decidely unfeminine--sport, and most women just weren't interested in doing it, any more than a typical American woman would want to play tackle football.
 There were few role models for woman cyclists, and little encouragement or support for them.
 But the changing of women's roles, and "glamorous" champions such as Alessandra Cappellotto and Paola Pezzo helped make cycling more attractive and acceptable to women.
 Of course, sexism dies hard, and woman racers are often noted for their attractiveness, or lack of it.
-I see many more women on the road now, though most are riding mountain bikes, hybrid bikes, and e-bikes, and not tackling climbs.
+I see many more women on the road now, though most are riding mountain bikes, hybrid bikes, and e-bikes, and not tackling long climbs.

 DRIVERS & THE PUBLIC